Dinosaurs Attack!: Comic book adaptation

-In 1991 Eclipse Comics began releasing a three-part miniseries based on the cards.
-However, due to the poor performance of both the comics and the trading cards they ended up only releasing the first issue.
-The comic book also included four Dinosaurs Attack! bonus cards that had never been seen before and have not been reprinted since.
+In 1991 Eclipse Comics began releasing a three-issue miniseries based on the cards.
+However, due to the original poor performance of the cards and problems within Eclipse Comics, they ended up only publishing the first issue.
+This issue also included four Dinosaurs Attack! bonus cards on the back cover that could be cut out of it.
+These bonus cards had never been seen before and have not been reprinted ever since.
+Both the appearance and the contents of the planned second and third issues of this miniseries are unknown.

-In July 2013, IDW Publishing reprinted the one issue of the Eclipse comic and finished the story as part of the series' 25th anniversary.
-While the original series was only meant to be three issues, IDW expanded the project into a five-part miniseries.
+In July 2013, IDW Publishing reprinted the one issue of the Eclipse Comics miniseries and finished the story as part of the cards' 25th anniversary.
+While the original Eclipse miniseries was only going to be three issues, IDW expanded it to five issues.
 In February 2014, the entire miniseries was reprinted as a trade paperback.
-The miniseries reunited writer Gary Gerani, penciler Herb Trimpe and painter Earl Norem from the original trading card series.
+It reunited writer Gary Gerani, penciler Herb Trimpe and painter Earl Norem from the cards.

 Characters

-Throughout the cards, a small number of recurring characters were present, usually appearing as a name or a picture on a few of the cards.
+Throughout the cards, a small number of recurring characters were present, usually appearing either as a name or as a picture on a few of them.